Rainbow Butterfly Unicorn Kitty: Production

 Rainbow Butterfly Unicorn Kitty is produced by Funrise, who took over production of the series for Saban Brands after its closure due to the sale of the majority of its entertainment properties to Hasbro.
 The series is animated by Bardel Entertainment, and it features photo-real elements.
 The series is targeted towards kids 6 to 11.

-The first season has a total of 52 11-minute episodes.
+The series has a total of 52 11-minute episodes.
 For broadcast, each episode is paired with another to fill a 22-minute slot, which makes for a total of 26 half-hours.
-The final episode of the season however, is a two-part holiday special.
+The final episode of the series however, is a two-part holiday special.